 The view from here is excellent, but the best bit about Dortmund away is typically the atmosphere.
-The noise that comes from one end of the stadium inside the Yellow Wall is something that all football fans should try and experience at least once if they can.
+The noise that comes from one end of the stadium inside the Yellow Wall is something that all football fans should experience at least once if they can.

 Borussia Dortmund fans are famous for their loud and passionate chants inside Signal Iduna Park, especially from the Yellow Wall.